ethersphere/swarm-guide/contents/configuration.rst

         --nodiscover \
         --maxpeers 0

-and launch the swarm; connecting it to the geth node.
+and launch the Swarm; connecting it to the geth node.

 .. code-block:: none